 Govinda Gonzalez has been growing her own food through organic gardening for three years, cutting costs all the while.
 Gonzalez started growing herbs and vegetables such as tomatoes, beets, squash and zucchini on her small balcony while she lived in Germany.
 After moving to Florida in August 2013, she joined the Frog Alley Community Garden in Delray Beach and began reaping the benefits of additional garden space (as well as south Florida’s extended growing season, which lasts all the way from August to May).

 “I haven't bought lettuce since September, and my husband and I eat salad for dinner three times a week,” says Gonzalez.

-The nonprofit that runs the Frog Alley Community Garden provides its members with a raised bed, soil and mulch, and it receives donated water from the church next to the garden.
-Plots cost $25 to $125, depending on the size—Gonzalez pays $75 a year, which covers a 12-foot by 4-foot plot and the lumber and soil she needs for her garden.
+The nonprofit that runs the Frog Alley Community Garden provides its members with a raised bed and soil and mulch.
+It receives donated water from the church next to the garden.
+Plots cost $25 to $125, depending on the size — Gonzalez pays $75 a year, which covers a 12-foot by 4-foot plot and the lumber and soil she needs for her garden.
 Gonzalez buys her own seeds, which cost anywhere from $1 to $3 per packet.

 “Not only does the community garden help financially because you’re only renting the plot, but you learn immensely from everybody there,” says Gonzalez.

 In addition to the produce she receives, Gonzalez also enjoys the camaraderie of growing food in a community garden.